 Although there are no shortcuts to changing business culture, following these tips can help the process go more smoothly.

 Giving honest and trustworthy feedback is necessary to kick off the process.
-Even though there are areas that need improvement, if you can provide direct feedback that does not make the other person feel bad, you are well on your way to creating a culture that values input.
+Even though there are areas that need improvement, if you can provide direct feedbacks that does not make the other person feel bad, you are well on your way to creating a culture that values input.

 For example, instead of the customary “annual performance review,” think of project-based feedback meetings instead.